kotosha-real/astro-gist/README.md

 ✅ Supports adding a caption to the gist

-✅ Just 4.1 kB gzipped
+✅ Less than 1 kB of client JavaScript

 ## Installation